jessekhaira/React-Redux-TicTacToe/README.md

 # TicTacToe
-This is an application implementing the game TicTacToe I built using React and Redux.
+This is an application implementing the game TicTacToe I built from the ground up using React and Redux.

-## Note
-Repository is still in progress and features are being added.
+I deployed this app on github pages!
+Give it a try

 ## Features
 * Two player game of tictactoe which ends when any player gets 3 in a row of whatever shape they are using, or the game has reached a stalemate.